Get

 Height: 12 – 13 inches

 The Cavalier King Charles Spaniel is a British breed with an even temper and regal appearance.
-Furthermore, this breed is not very vocal, and they keep barking to a minimum.
-However, like most dogs, they do bark occasionally when it is necessary.
+They are not very vocal and keep barking to a minimum.
+However, like most dogs, they bark occasionally when necessary.

-Cavalier King Charles Spaniels are small at only 12 to 13 inches tall and usually don’t weigh more than 20 pounds.
-They have long, silky coats, droopy ears, and soft expressions which make them look like royalty.
-This breeds quietness and sweet disposition and makes them perfect for apartments, although they do enjoy having a small garden to explore.
+Cavalier King Charles Spaniels are small, at only 12 to 13 inches tall, and usually weigh no more than 20 pounds.
+They have long, silky coats, droopy ears, and soft expressions that make them look like royalty.
+Their quietness and sweet disposition make them perfect for apartments, but they enjoy having a small yard to explore.

-There are a handful of dog breeds that don’t bark much but still do bark occasionally.
-There is no specific breed that does not bark at all.
-When choosing a quiet dog breed, you want to look for one that doesn’t have a reputation for excessive barking.
-Furthermore, you want to choose a breed that isn’t known to yap or bark continuously even if they are trying to alert you to something.
+There are a handful of dogs that don’t bark much but still do bark occasionally.
+No breed does not bark at all.
+When choosing a quiet dog, you want to look for one that doesn’t have a reputation for excessive barking.
+Furthermore, you want to choose one that isn’t known to yap or bark continuously, even if they are trying to alert you to something.

-Basenjis seem to be the most silent dog breed on the list because of their unusually-shaped vocal cords.
-The Cavalier King Charles Spaniel, Shiba Inu, and Japanese Chins are small dog breeds that don’t bark a lot.
-Larger dog breeds that don’t bark a lot include the Akita and Saluki.
+Basenjis seem to be the most silent dog breed on the list because of their unusually shaped vocal cords.
+The Cavalier King Charles Spaniel, Shiba Inu, and Japanese Chins are small breeds that don’t bark often.
+Larger dogs that don’t bark a lot include the Akita and Saluki.

 Featured Image Credit: kate amos, Pexels